SoteriaSoftwareLLC/openrmfpro-automation/dashboards/dashboard-ato-systempackagevisuals/README.md

 > You can have a single data source that multiple dashboards use.
 Do not think it is a one-to-one dashboard to data source relationship

 The JSON included here has named data sources.
-* system package record
+* system package record vulnerabilities by categories
-* notifications, filtered by the systemKey
 * cyber readiness numbers

 You will have to install the JSON API data source, make them and point it to your system package, and then the rest of this works by copying/pasting the JSON into a new dashboard with the "Import" area under the Create "+" menu on the left of Grafana.